Can’t believe this is the last blog post of the South East Asia Textile Research trip I did last autumn.

 Here are some photos of the process:

 After Vientiane, I went back to Bangkok for two nights.
 I was flying from Bangkok back to London.
 It was my second time here as well, however I decided to go for two days to see a friend, go to my favourite bakery and also visit the floating markets which I didn’t have time to do last time I was there.
-(To read more about Bangkok you can read this blog post)

 I stayed in a really nice airbnb, the hosts were lovely and the apartment was close to my favourite Landhaus Bakery, in a nice area, close to the underground.

 While I was in Bangkok this time, I didn’t have a plan of what I was going to do.
 I walked around the area I was staying at, I went to Landhaus for breakfast, I visited two malls to buy some stuff I needed for my flight back.
 One of them was the Central Embassy building, which is a mall that has the most amazing bookshop on the top floor.
 It’s a mix of a gallery, bookshop and coffeeshop.
 I loved it there and stayed for a whole afternoon.
 I also did a massage while I was in one of the two malls, to relax and get ready for the eighteen hour flight I had the next day.
-I also went for dinner with Krista, a friend I met in Vientiane in October and who I also saw in Chiang Mai at the lantern festival (more about this here).
+I also went for dinner with Krista, a friend I met in Vientiane in October and who I also saw in Chiang Mai at the lantern festival.
 It was a relaxed two days, which was exactly what I needed before flying back to London and reality.

 I also visited theCommons - an amazing place that works as a gathering ground.
 Even though it is in central Bangkok it feels like it’s not, and getting there you immediately feel close to nature.
 The aim of theCommons is to “promote wholesome living and a true sense of community”.
 There is a market where you can eat food from all over the world, from Japanese ramen, to tacos, to poke bowls and Napoli standard pizzas.
 Except from food there are shops, vintage stores, record stores, florists, hair saloons, the best coffee (roots at theCOMMON), cocktail bars, etc. There is also a Play Yard with playgrounds for both children and adults.
 The people that I saw here were a mix of all ages and of all cultures.
 Tourists, locals and people that have moved to Bangkok for work from all over the world.
 It’s a happy place, full of opportunities.
 Workshops, get togethers, parties and lectures — something is always happening here!
 I definitely recommend you visit.